Software localization

 We learned about the Lingui workflow and how it translates your application with macros, components, extraction, and compilation.
 We also discussed advanced translation use cases like dynamically loading messages, creating custom IDs, and lazy translation methods.

 We hope you enjoyed this article and learned a few things.
-If you’re ready to take your i18n game to the next level, check out the Phrase Localization Suite.
+If you’re ready to take your i18n game to the next level, check out the Phrase Localization Platform.
 The integrated suite of localization automation technology comes with a dedicated software localization platform, Phrase Strings.

 With tons of tooling to automate your translation workflow and integrations with GitHub, GitLab, Bitbucket, and more, Phrase Strings can take care of the heavy lifting for i18n.
 Your translators pick up the localizations you’ve pushed and use Phrase Strings’ beautiful web panel to organize and translate into as many languages as needed.